Self-stabilizing exchange-mediated spin transport: Results

-We find the relevant solutions by fixing the boundary conditions with a spin injection site and spin sink on either side.
 The analytically calculated transmitted spin current per spin density ($\tau = -\nabla \phi \,\sin^2\theta$) is shown in Fig.\,1b as the black solid line.
 The analytical spin current plot shows three distinct phases, similar to the three phases identified in micromagnetic simulations.
-The low-current regime (I) corresponds to the conventional spin superfluidity, i.e. a coherently precessing constant-$\theta$ superflow as derived in Ref.\,\cite{Tserkovnyak2017}.
+The low-current regime (I) corresponds to the conventional EMS, i.e. a coherently precessing constant-$\theta$ superflow as derived in Ref.\,\cite{Tserkovnyak2017}.